opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 pro_statement
     **optional**
-    Specifies a statement in favor of the referendum.
+    Specifies a statement in favor of the ballot measure.
 It does not necessarily appear on the ballot (string).

 summary_text
     **optional**